Like any corporation, a municipality would not operate without finances. Funding for municipalities comes from four main sources:

 - Outside grants and donations

-Property tax for 2016 were due July 4, 2016.
-Any unpaid balances (including unclaimed Home Owner Grants) have now had a 10% penalty applied in accordance with the Community Charter.
-If you did not receive your notice, please contact the Finance Department at firstname.lastname@example.org or 250-485-6200.
+Property tax for 2017 will be sent out mid May and will be due July 4, 2017.
+Any unpaid balances (including unclaimed Home Owner Grants) after the due date will be subject to a 10% penalty applied in accordance with the Community Charter.
+If you do not receive your notice, please contact the Finance Department at firstname.lastname@example.org or 250-485-6200.

 If you would like to receive your bill by email, please fill out the online form here.